Division for Utilizing Mountains

-In the Mountain Utilization Division, we work to understand the value of mountainous regions’ various resources (living organisms, forests, topography and geography, space, water, etc.), and through effective and sustainable activities involving these resources, we conduct educational research with the aim of contributing to the development of local societies and mountain communities.
+In the Division for Utilizing Mountain, we work to understand the value of mountainous regions’ various resources (living organisms, forests, topography and geography, space, water, etc.), and through effective and sustainable activities involving these resources, we conduct education and research with the aim of contributing to the development of local societies and mountain communities.
 This division is characterized by its dual approach from both a natural science and social science perspective.

-Regarding issues in the realm of the Natural Science, we are conducting research on the utilization of wood and the development of processing techniques and new uses for biological resources in mountainous regions along with the effects of agricultural pests.
-For example, this would include research on the characteristics and applications of wooden materials treated with different processing methods, such as compressed wood or heat-treated wood.
-In the realm of Social Science issues, we analyze the development process of sightseeing and tourism in mountainous regions and compare and analyze cases overseas, measure the economic effects forest therapy businesses bring to local communities, research forestry management and measures to train forestry laborers and their effects, consider the structure of the continuous bamboo forest development project, and other research with the aim of developing mountain communities and resolving issues.
+Regarding issues in the realm of natural sciences, we are conducting research on the utilization of wood and the development of processing techniques and new uses for biological resources in mountainous regions along with the effects of agricultural pests.
+For example, research on the characteristics and applications of wooden materials treated with different processing methods, such as compressed wood or heat-treated wood.
+In the realm of social science issues, we analyze the development process of sightseeing and tourism in mountainous regions and compare and analyze cases overseas, measure the economic effects forest therapy businesses bring to local communities, research forestry management and measures to train forestry laborers and their effects, consider the structure of the continuous bamboo forest development project, and other research with the aim of developing mountain communities and resolving issues.

-We approach our educational research activities with a multi-faceted perspective so that they can lead to environmental improvement and economic development in mountainous regions.
+We approach our education and research activities with a multi-faceted perspective so that they can lead to environmental improvement and economic development in mountainous regions.

 Wood Utilization and Processing Techniques